Sheffield-MPS/JupyterBookTemplate/welcome.md

 These are symbols that the converter didn't recognise (often because they're defined using `\newcommand` in LaTeX).
 * **Images that could not be found.**\
 This is usually because the filename used in the markdown no longer matches the name of the file in the `Images` directory.
 Pay particular attention to upper/lower case letters.
+* **PDF Images**\
+It seems JupyterBooks can't handle PDF images.
+Convert any PDF images to PNG or JPEG then upload them to the Images folder.
+To do this via your web browser, go to your module's github repository, click on the `Images` folder, click on the little drop-down triangle next to "Add File", then follow the instructs and commit.
+You will also need to change the name of the filename (i.e., from `./Images/filename.pdf` to `./Images/filename.jpg` or `./Images/filename.png` in your markdown file.).
+If you're familiar with git, you can of course, `git clone` the respository and make your changes that way.
 * **Failed `\begin{align}`s.**\
 These should be replaced with `\begin{equation}`s.
 * **Incorrectly titled lectures in the left-hand menu.**\